alesparise/EconomyOfScale-Sailwind-Mod/README.md

-# EconomyOfScale-Sailwind-Mod
+**Economy of Scale**
-A Sailwind mod that aims at gradually scaling the volume of production and consumption across the game world as the player progresses
+This mod increases production and consumption values of the various islands as the player progresses so that there is more volume to trade.